A measure of intelligence of an approximation of a real number in a given model: Introduction

 \section{Introduction}

-Throughout this paper, we let $\N^*$ denote the set $\N \setminus \{0\}$ of positive integers.
+Throughout this paper, $\N$ denotes the set of positive integers and $\N_0 := \N \cup \{0\}$ the set of non-negative integers.
 We denote by $\log$ the natural logarithm function.
-On the other hand, for reasons of technical convenience, we denote a finite regular continued fraction
+On the other hand, for convenience, we use the standard notation for regular continued fraction: we denote a finite regular continued fraction